adrioui/musiqasik/agent_docs/troubleshooting.md

 1. Check environment variables are set in build process
 2. Verify all dependencies are in `package.json`
-3. Test with `npm run build` first
+3. Test with `bun run build` first

 #### Runtime Errors